- Home

 - An introduction to vitamin B1

 The human body relies on 13 different vitamins to function properly.
 Of these, eight are B vitamins, which play a role in brain health, cognitive function, and the nervous system.
-Vitamin B1 plays a particularly important role in our everyday lives.
+Vitamin B1 plays a particularly important role in our daily lives.

 Here, we’ll explain exactly what vitamin B1 is, why we need it, and how to get enough.